 Effects of air pollution in early life on infant and maternal health|

-PI: Nikmah Salamia Idris, University of Indonesia - Cipto Mangunkusumo National General Hospital
+co-PI: Frida Soesanti and Nina Dwi Putri (former PI Nikmah Salamia Idris deceased, August 2019), University of Indonesia - Cipto Mangunkusumo National General Hospital

 USG-Supported Partner: Kerstin Klipstein-Grobusch, University Medical Center Utrecht

 Project dates: February 2015 - August 2020

 [On August 6, 2019, PEER received word that Dr. Nikmah had passed away after a two-year illness.
 The staff of the PEER Program and its sponsors at the U.S. Agency for International Development offer their deepest condolences to her family, friends, and co-workers.
 She was a dedicated researcher whose work has helped many women and children, and its impacts will continue to be felt in the future despite her untimely passing.
 Dr. Nikmah will be remembered as a treasured friend and colleague--may she rest in peace.]